SainthixOli/cerne/README.md

 ## ✨ Project Overview

-The **Enterprise Member Management System** is a state-of-the-art platform designed to streamline complex onboarding workflows and member administration.
+The **CERNE System** is a state-of-the-art platform designed to streamline complex onboarding workflows and member administration.
 Built with a focus on **User Experience (UX)** and **Technical Robustness**, it replaces legacy paper-based processes with a secure, 100% digital ecosystem.

 The interface features a premium **"Liquid Glass"** aesthetic, ensuring a modern and engaging experience across all devices, supported by a powerful and scalable backend.